Dispatch Modes Explained (Auto, BalanceLocations, BalanceTime, Optima)

 Constraint-aware optimization |

-| Use least vehicles possible |
+| Use the fewest vehicles possible |

 MinimumVehicles |

-Fleet size estimation / cost reduction |
+Fleet size estimation and cost reduction |

 How DispatchMode affects UnassignedStops#